berkesasa/Hulu-Clone/README.md

 This project is a Hulu-like web application built using Tailwind CSS, React, and Next.js.
 The project allows you to watch movies and TV shows online.
+If you want to look at the project live: [Live Project](https://hulu-clone-berkesasa.vercel.app/)

 ## Table of Contents